ONordander/pgvet/README.md

     ```sql
     ALTER TABLE pgcheck ADD CONSTRAINT reference_fk FOREIGN KEY (reference) REFERENCES issues(id) NOT VALID;
     ```
 1. Validate the constraint in a subsequent transaction.
-This acquires a more relaxed lock that that does not block reads or writes.
+This acquires a more relaxed lock that doesn't block reads or writes.
     ```sql
     ALTER TABLE pgcheck VALIDATE CONSTRAINT reference_fk;
     ```